The TTU Spanish Program

 Sevilla is a vibrant, dynamic city located in the province of Andalucía in southern Spain, and TTU offers a fantastic study abroad program there.
 There are a myriad of things to see and do.
 The campus is located in the downtown area close to where the students are housed with host families.
 The location of Sevilla provides convenient access for our numerous excursions including Granada, Córdoba, Madrid, Toledo and is within one hour of the beaches of Costa del Sol.
 Students may study during the fall and spring semester taking up to 15 hours of Spanish, or study during the summer to earn 6 hours of credit.
 Contact CMLL Advisor Liz Hildebrand or the Program Director, Dr. Idoia Elola, for additional details.

-Scholarships for Spanish Majors
+Scholarships & Grants for Spanish Majors

 CMLL offers scholarships for students in Spanish.
 The deadline for applications is February 1st.
 Scholarships are competitive.